Section 3 revised March-May 2020

-To develop the charts for use in this current project, pseudo-data were generated to simulate mean outputs for typically dyslexic, and typically non-dyslexic individuals, based on stereotypical rationales built from personal, practitioner experience of working with students with dyslexia at university together with evidence from the previous study.
-A known non-dyslexic individual was then used to generate a sample respondent profile to overlay onto the simulated mean profiles.
-The aim was to determine whether a 'by eye' judgement for spotting profile anomalies would have sufficient discriminative power for the process to reliably identify quasi-dyslexic students from the non-dyslexic group later.
-Although the development of a more data-analysis-based criteria was considered, a reliable process appeared likely to be quite convoluted and probably unworkable, and as nothing similar was found in existing literature, no other guidance was available to consult.
-Even so, the resulting, overlapping visualizations were distinct (Fig. 9, generated from observed data collected later from the quasi-dyslexic subgroup), but it was considered doubtful that the complete set of profiles would show sufficiently discernible differences to be accurate enough for use as a discriminating tool.
-Hence this approach was abandoned in lieu of developing an alternative, quantitative process as the discriminator between dyslexic, non-dyslexic, and quasi-dyslexic students, which emerged as the Dyslexia Index Profiler (below, Section 2, Part 2).
-Nevertheless, the profile chart visualizations were intriguing, suggesting that this data may have value, and so this section of the questionnaire was not deleted.
-The complete set of profile charts was constructed after data had been collated and has been reserved so that the idea may be explored and reported later, perhaps as part of a subsequent study.
+The resulting, overlapping visualizations were distinct (Figure 9, generated from observed data collected later from the quasi-dyslexic subgroup), but it was considered doubtful that the complete set of profiles would show sufficient discriminative power to be reliable for identifying quasi-dyslexic students.
+Hence this approach was abandoned in lieu of developing an alternative, quantitative process as the discriminator between dyslexic, non-dyslexic, and quasi-dyslexic students, which emerged as the Dyslexia Index Profiler (2.2 below, and Section 3.6, bottom).
+Nevertheless, the profile chart visualizations were intriguing, suggesting that this data may have value, and so this section of the questionnaire was not deleted, and has been reserved so that the idea may be explored and reported later, perhaps as part of a subsequent study.

 Figure 9: The profile chart for a respondent in the quasi-dyslexic sub-group